fedora-copr/copr/doc/user_documentation.rst

 .. rubric:: How can I create new group? :ref:`¶ <How can I create new group?>`

 Groups membership is handled by `FAS <https://admin.fedoraproject.org/accounts/>`_.
 It can add/remove members to existing group.
 However it cannot create new group.
-You can create new group by `creating new fedora-infra ticket <https://fedorahosted.org/fedora-infrastructure/newticket>`_.
-Here is one `existing ticket <https://fedorahosted.org/fedora-infrastructure/ticket/5222>`_, which you can use as example.
+You can create new group by `creating new fedora-infra ticket <https://pagure.io/fedora-infrastructure/new_issue>`_.

 Note that you have to log out and then log in again to Copr so Copr can read your new settings.